 “Well, you played up being pissed about it pretty well.”

 “You too,” Stiles grins, nipping at Derek’s jaw.
 (Derek’s jaw is a go to for all kinds of interesting mouth action.
-The stubble might be hell on Stiles’ skin but it covers up everything).
+The stubble might be hell on Stiles’ skin but it covers up everything on Derek's).
 “You should quit football, try out for the drama club.”

-Derek snorts, but his gaze is still focused outward, and Stiles leans back a little, thumbs at his jaw instead.
+Derek snorts, but his gaze is still focused outward.
+There's an edge of tightness in that jaw that makes Stiles leans back a little, thumbs at it instead.

 “I heard those were coming back in style,” Derek says mildly.